genevera/Soundflower-2x4/ReadMe.md

 Oh, the Installer is totally rewritten to simplify the development.

-# INSTALL FROM RELEASED PACKAGE
+# INSTALL BY RELEASED PACKAGE

 1. Go https://github.com/kawauso/Soundflower/releases/tag/2.0b2.0
 	and download DMG file.